 Home loans are no longer just about signing up for 25 years and making regular loan payments – nor even just about trying to pay off the mortgage as quickly as possible.
-Flexibility and peace of mind are just as important, and there are a range of loan options that offer such benefits.
+Flexibility and peace of mind are just as important, and there's a range of loan options that offer such benefits.
 However, these extras can cost money, and the key feature is still the interest rate.

 There are three main types:

-- Home loan package: standard loan with an interest rate discount of up to 1.2% depending on your loan amount, cheaper than many basic loans.
+Standard loan with an interest rate discount of up to 1.2% depending on your loan amount, cheaper than many basic loans.
 The package normally includes a free transaction account and no annual fee credit card.
 However, high package fees apply of up to $400 per year.

 Don't try to beat the bank – it's very hard to predict if you'll save with a fixed rate over the next three or five years.

 Instead, ask yourself if you can afford higher rates.
 If not, fixing at least part of the loan could be a good option for you.
-A split loan offers the best of both worlds allowing you to make extra repayments in the variable portion of the loan and still giving you the security of a fixed rate.
+A split loan offers the best of both worlds, allowing you to make extra repayments in the variable portion of the loan and still giving you the security of a fixed rate.

 Interest rates are just one of the costs to consider.
 You should also check the regular fees and charges.
 Fees and establishment costs can make a big difference to the amount you pay for your mortgage.